 Create Tar Archive With Bzip2 Compression

-Bzip2 is alternative to the gzip compression algorithm.
-Bzip2 popular especially in Linux, Unix and Bsd platforms.
+Bzip2 is an alternative to the gzip compression algorithm.
+Bzip2 popular especially in Linux, Unix, and BSD platforms.
 It can be used the same as gzip.

 $ tar cvfj tmux.tar.bz2 tmux-2.2